How to Plan a Peru Trip

 Ollantaytambo: 9,160 feet (2,792m)

 The new sol is the currency of Peru, but US dollars are also widely accepted though things or services will be slightly more expensive if paid in USD.
-You'll find it hard to change big bills like $100 into smaller notes due to short supply in small towns.
+Due to short supply in small towns, you'll find it hard to change big bills like $100 into smaller notes.
 Foreign exchange bureaus rather than banks are recommended as their opening hours are longer and usually, offer slightly better rates.
 ATMs that take debit cards, Cirrus and Plus cards can be easily found in major cities and towns.
 Credit cards such as Visa and American Express are more widely accepted than MasterCard.

-1. Inform your credit card company that you’ll be traveling to Peru so that your card won't be frozen when an unusual activity is detected abroad.
+1. Inform your credit card company that you will be traveling to Peru so that your card won't be frozen when an unusual activity is detected abroad.

 3. Avoid changing money on the streets as you may receive counterfeits.